Large Language Models, Myths and Realities

 • d_k: dimension of the key matrix, typically 64 or 128

-• we want to compute a weighted sum of the values V with weights given by the compatibility between the query and the keys
+• weighted sum of the values V ~ compatibility between the query and the keys

 • softmax to get a probability distribution